How to apply for a waste recovery environmental permit to permanently deposit waste on land.

 You should first contact the Environment Agency for a pre-application discussion on what information to include.

-If you can’t show that your proposed operation is waste recovery, you can apply for a waste disposal permit instead.
+If you cannot show that your proposed operation is waste recovery, you can apply for a waste disposal permit instead.
 During the application process, the Environment Agency will assess whether your proposed operation would be a recovery activity or a disposal activity.

 You can contact the Environment Agency to discuss what permit application you need and what information to include.